 True personalization is deeply understanding your customer’s journey.
 Once you know what they need, you can serve them the right message at the right time, and drive business results.

-How to apply the Cocktail Party Effect to your customer experience
+How to apply the Cocktail Party Effect

 1. Get specific about your customer’s world